 And you won't want to miss the village of Bampton where most of Downton Abbey’s outdoor scenes are filmed.
 Fans will recognize the Crawley house exterior and the library, which serves as the entrance to the cottage hospital.

-Your exploration of grand private estates continues at Chastleton House, built between 1607 and 1612, and largely unchanged for the past 400 years.
+Your exploration of grand private estates continues at Basildon Park, a restored Georgian mansion used in the interior scenes of Downton Abbey's Grantham House.
 See Chatsworth, home of the Duke of Devonshire.
-The 105-acre Chatsworth Garden is particularly impressive with 300-year-old waterworks, a huge maze and over five miles of walking trails.
+The 105-acre Chatsworth Garden is particularly impressive with 300-year-old waterworks and huge maze.
 Visit Haddon Hall, a fortified medieval manor house from the 12th century and home of Lord and Lady Edward Manners.
 This remarkable old house is served as the backdrop for the 1998 film Elizabeth and 2005’s Pride & Prejudice. and is surrounded by terraced Elizabethan gardens.
 And see the Jacobean-era Hatfield House owned by the 7th Marquis and Marchioness of Salisbury.
 Here, you can view the famous knot garden and Tudor Old Palace where the real Elizabeth I spent much of her childhood, and where productions such as Shakespeare in Love and The King's Speech were filmed.

 Other highlights include a panoramic tour of London's iconic sights and a tour of the 900 year old Tower of London.
 Over the centuries, the Tower has served as a royal residence and prison as well as housing the Royal Mint and the Crown Jewels.
 Pay homage to the royal family at art-filled Windsor Castle, Britain’s oldest castle and its largest with over 1,000 rooms.
 Spend time in Oxford where you'll visit Christ Church College, a setting for J.K.
 Rowling’s Harry Potter films, including the dining hall at Hogwarts.
 Complete your immersion in British culture and history with a visit to Shakespeare’s birthplace in Stratford-upon-Avon.
 The 16th century half-timbered house of glove maker John Shakespeare on Henley Street is where the young William was born and brought up.
 Today it houses an exhibition of the life of the world’s greatest playwright.